Back

 Step 4: Multiply by 1 in the form of the conversion factor that cancels out the unwanted units.

-We are starting with 3 ounces per night.
-To find the cost, we multiply \(\dfrac{3\:\text{oz}}{1\:\text{night}}\) by the conversion factors that will enable us to cancel out ounces and gallons and leave us with dollars:
+You are starting with 3 ounces per night.
+To find the cost, multiply \(\dfrac{3\:\text{oz}}{1\:\text{night}}\) by the conversion factors that will enable you to cancel out ounces and gallons and leave you with dollars:

 \(\displaystyle \frac{3\:\text{oz}}{1\:\text{night}}\times\frac{1\:\text{gal}}{128\:\text{oz}}\times\frac{\$9}{1\:\text{gal}}\)

-Note that each of the two conversion factors, \(\dfrac{1\:\text{gal}}{128\:\text{oz}}\) and \(\dfrac{\$9}{1\:\text{gal}}\) are theoretically equal to 1 because anytime you divide something by itself it equals 1.
-Since the numerator is equivalent to the denominator.
+Note that each of the two conversion factors, \(\dfrac{1\:\text{gal}}{128\:\text{oz}}\) and \(\dfrac{\$9}{1\:\text{gal}}\) are theoretically equal to 1.
+This is because anytime you divide something by itself it equals 1, since the numerator is equivalent to the denominator.

-Then we cancel out ounces and gallons:
+Then cancel out ounces and gallons:

 \(\displaystyle \frac{3\:\cancel{{\color{Red} \text{oz}}}}{1\:\text{night}}\times\frac{1\:\cancel{{\color{Blue} \text{gal}}}}{128\:\cancel{{\color{Red} \text{oz}}}}\times\frac{\$9}{1\:\cancel{{\color{Blue} \text{gal}}}}\)